 My degree has encouraged the development of careful, data-based scientific thinking, an understanding of working hard and working smart, and the opportunity to travel and work with the best in the world: in 2001 and 2002, I worked with one of the leading T-ray groups as a Fulbright Scholar in New York.
 Now I am lecturing here at The University of Adelaide because I believe in the quality of education this School is providing, and I believe in the research directions I am able to follow.

-Brief biography: Samuel P. Mickan was born in 1976 and attended St. Peter's College, Adelaide, South Australia.
+Brief biography: Sam Mickan was born in 1976 and attended St. Peter's college, Adelaide, South Australia.
 During his undergraduate degree, he studied for six months at the University of Stuttgart as an exchange student, obtaining a B.Eng in EEE at The University of Adelaide.
 During his Ph.D he was a visiting scholar, for two years, at the Center for Terahertz Research at RPI in New York, USA.
 Sam won the Schiller Prize in 1993, the Schneider Award for Excellence in 1997 and the Fulbright Scholarship in 2000.
-He won a 2005 Young Tall Poppy Award for science.
 He is currently a lecturer in the School of Electrical & Electronic Engineering at the University of Adelaide.

 Over the summer of my third year at University, I took on a month’s work experience with an industrial automation company.
 The month never really ended.
 At the end of the summer I kept my job as a project engineer and continued to work part time throughout the final years of my study.
 This pattern of part-time work and study continued as I went on to complete a PhD while running a small electronic design business.
 I guess it continues today.
 One of the unique things about being a university lecturer is the opportunity to be involved in teaching and study, research and also industry consulting.